High School Transition Program

 Explore your interests

-In classes that introduce you to hands-on degree programs at Oregon Tech
+In fall, join us in classes that introduce you to hands-on degree programs at Oregon Tech

 Registration is open now.
 Contact Gale Bloom to schedule an advising appointment and to register for classes.
 Don't see any classes that fit your schedule?
 Take a look at the academic calendar to see when next term starts!